gmh5225/Driver-HideKernelThread-IoCancelIrp/README.md

 ## Principle
 Set the thread entry address to IoCancelIrp and the context to the irp you created.
-Then the thread will call IoCancelIrp. when called, will perform the operation of calcelling the IRP.
+Then the thread will call IoCancelIrp. when called, will perform the operation of canlcelling the IRP.
 This will then call the IRP->CancelRoutine. so we just need to set our own thread entry address to IRP->CancelRoutine.

 ## How to detect?